-Thomas A. Smart has litigated a wide variety of false advertising, consumer fraud, trademark, trade dress, counterfeiting, cybersquatting and copyright cases while in Kaye Scholer’s Trademark, Copyright and False Advertising group.
+Thomas A. Smart litigated a wide variety of false advertising, consumer fraud, trademark, trade dress, counterfeiting, cybersquatting and copyright cases while he was a member of Kaye Scholer’s Trademark, Copyright and False Advertising group.

 False Advertising Representative Matters

 Mr. Smart has extensive experience litigating false advertising and unfair competition cases, on behalf of both plaintiffs and defendants, for a wide variety of companies in the pharmaceutical, food, luggage, liquor, and office supply industries.
 He has particular expertise in the design and use of consumer surveys in false advertising cases.

 - Obtained a consent judgment for Pfizer in Maine federal court enjoining a generic company from falsely advertising and promoting its drug as an FDA-approved generic equivalent of Pfizer's product

 - Defeated a preliminary injunction in a Lanham Act false advertising case brought by the importer of Belvedere vodka challenging Sidney Frank's advertising for its Grey Goose vodka, Millenium Import Co. v.
 Sidney Frank Importing Co., 2004 U.S. Dist.
 LEXIS 11871 (D. Minn.
 June 11, 2004)